 I mostly use social media for professional development.
 To ensure continuous value of my personal learning network for that purpose, I regularly reassess my contact lists on my social networks.

 - If you get unfriended, filtered out, muted, etc., don’t take it personally.
 It’s because your updates are not relevant to the kind of information I’m looking for at the moment.
 Feel free to do the same to me if I’m polluting your feeds.
 I won’t take it personally.

 - Most of the status updates I post are links to relevant articles with a short commentary.
 Since I bookmark a lot every day, it just seems right to pass some along to my social media contacts.
 I also get into bursts of social media sharing when attending events or classes, so consider yourself warned.

 - I do not read every status updates out there.
 It’s simply impossible to do.
 So I scan updates once in a while to find links and ideas I’m interested in, when I have time.
 I also pay more attention to conference hashtags and keywords in certain periods of time.

 - Most of what I post is licensed under Creative Commons, so help yourself.
-Most of the time, I’m simply asking for an attribution.
+I’m simply asking for an attribution.
 But if you make me aware that you are using my work, chances are I might be interested in what you’re doing.
 So it’s a win-win situation that could lead to great things, who knows?

 - When I retweet or share, I try not to break the chain of attribution the best I can.
 But in some cases, I have to compress the content or take out some attribution.
 I generally try to keep the first posters in my retweets, or people I want to bring in the conversation.